Few-Shot Demonstration-Driven Task Coordination and Trajectory Execution for Multi-Robot Systems: Experiments and Results

-An additional baseline involved the use of a large language model (LLM) to interpret demonstration data and generate task sequences.
-The LLM-based approach showed comparable performance to DDACE in Tasks~1 and~4, where sequence structures relied primarily on positional relationships.
-However, in Task~3—which required reasoning over heterogeneous roles and contextual action coordination—the LLM failed to capture nuanced dependencies, resulting in inaccurate predictions.
-Similarly, in Task~2, the LLM was unable to generate the complete sequence due to its length, producing only a partial output (up to R6) despite further prompting.
-These outcomes highlight the current limitations of language-based reasoning in long-horizon and high-complexity multi-robot tasks.
+The LLM baseline was used to interpret demonstration data and generate task sequences.
+It performed well in Tasks~1 and~4, where the sequences were largely governed by positional relationships.
+However, it struggled in Task~3 with heterogeneous roles and contextual action dependencies, and in Task~2 with long-horizon sequence completion.
+These results show that the LLM baseline can infer simple sequences, but without explicit trajectory modeling or temporal–spatial decomposition, it is currently limited in long-horizon or heterogeneous coordination tasks.

 To analyze the effect of demonstration quantity on performance, Fig.~\ref{fig_4} presents training loss curves for Tasks~1–4.
-Across all tasks, additional demonstrations produced faster convergence and lower final loss.
-In Tasks~1 and~4, where sequence structures are relatively simple, stable convergence was achieved with as few as 10 demonstrations.
-Task~2, characterized by long-horizon dependencies, required a larger number for reliable learning, though moderate data levels still yielded acceptable results.
-Task~3, involving heterogeneous roles and multi-action sequences, also showed marked improvements with more demonstrations.
-These findings indicate that while the model remains effective under severe few-shot constraints, learning efficiency and stability improve with additional data, especially for tasks requiring complex temporal coordination or long-horizon dependencies.
+Across all tasks, additional demonstrations led to faster convergence and lower final loss.
+Tasks~1 and~4, with simpler sequence structures, converged reliably with as few as 10 demonstrations.
+Task~2, which involves long-horizon dependencies, required more data for stable learning, while Task~3, with heterogeneous roles and multi-action sequences, also benefited from additional demonstrations.
+These results show that DDACE remains effective under severe few-shot constraints, though additional data improves stability for more complex tasks.
+While this evaluation assumes optimal, noise-free demonstrations, imperfect demonstrations may slow convergence or bias learned outputs.
+However, DDACE’s decoupling and relational sparsification may mitigate mild noise by emphasizing recurring coordination patterns.